terrychenism/OctaveConv/README.md

 This repo is based on [DPN](https://github.com/cypw/DPNs).

 ## UPDATE
-Here is the official implementation: https://github.com/facebookresearch/OctConv
+Here is the official implementation: https://github.com/facebookresearch/OctConv (Highly Recommend!)